Skip to content

 Webhook Notifications Setup

-There are two ways you can receive HTTP POST webhook notifications:
+There are two ways to receive HTTP POST webhook notifications:

 • LAN Webhook Requests